ARCHIVE: ClickHouse Cloud Service Level Agreement

 Exclusions

-The Availability Target does not apply to Unavailability that is directly or indirectly caused by or results from: (i) by factors outside of our reasonable control, including any force majeure event or Internet access or related problems at your site or between your site and ClickHouse Cloud; (ii) services, hardware, or software provided by a third party over which we do not have direct control including, without limitation, the cloud platform services on which ClickHouse Cloud runs; (iii) your failure (or the failure of a third party acting on your behalf to) to follow the configuration and operational recommendations described in the Documentation including, without limitation, failure to properly use, scale or configure ClickHouse Cloud or to follow appropriate security practices; (iv) your equipment, software or other technology; (v) the suspension and termination of your right to use ClickHouse Cloud in accordance with the Agreement; or (vi) scheduled upgrades, or scheduled or emergency maintenance; (vii) your use of any ClickHouse Cloud features that are identified as “experimental” or any preview, pre-release, beta or trial version of ClickHouse Cloud.
+The Availability Target does not apply to Unavailability that is directly or indirectly caused by or results from: (i) by factors outside of our reasonable control, including any force majeure event or Internet access or related problems at your site or between your site and ClickHouse Cloud; (ii) services, hardware, or software provided by a third party over which we do not have direct control including, without limitation, the cloud platform services on which ClickHouse Cloud runs; (iii) your failure (or the failure of a third party acting on your behalf to) to follow the configuration and operational recommendations described in the Documentation including, without limitation, failure to properly use, scale or configure ClickHouse Cloud or to follow appropriate security practices; (iv) your equipment, software or other technology; (v) the suspension and termination of your right to use ClickHouse Cloud in accordance with the Agreement; (vi) Planned Downtime or Emergency Downtime; or (vii) your use of any ClickHouse Cloud features that are identified as “experimental” or any preview, pre-release, beta or trial version of ClickHouse Cloud.

 Definitions